NimbleStorage/container-examples/misc/KubeConUS18/README.md

 * User has password-less sudo access to root
 * Has python installed

 Where you execute the Ansible playbook has very little importance.
-Let's assume the rest of the steps are being executed in the VM itself.
+Let's assume the rest of the steps are being executed in the VM itself as an `ansible.cfg` and an `inventory` for `localhost` is provided in the repo.

 ```
 sudo apt-get update && sudo apt-get install -y ansible